kennytordeur/blog.kennytordeur.be/_posts/2015-04-02-What-is-new-in-csharp6-Productivity.markdown

 ## Feature 1 : static usings

 The classes are structured by their usings.
 If you need a specific class, you'll need to add a using containing the namespace of that class.
 If you do this, you'll get access to all the classes that are defined in that using.
-With static usings, you can bring only a specific class into "scope" which will you access to all of it's static methods and inner public class definitions.
+With static usings, you can bring only a specific class into "scope" which will you access to all of it's static methods.

 Consider following console application.